How it works

 To be the manager of a POEditor organization, you must be assigned this role by the organization owner.
 All the strings added to the projects hosted on the organization are counted against the limit of the organization’s plan, so you won’t need a subscription on your own POEditor account.

 Just like the owner of a localization project, an organization manager has the most rights in the localization projects hosted on the organization.
-This includes the right to add/remove admins to/from the localization project and the right to set up integrations with code hosting platforms.
+This includes the right to add/remove admins to/from the localization project, create and manage localization glossaries, set up and share integrations for AI translation, and set up integrations with code hosting platforms.

 Dashboard